-The Psychiatry Residency Training Program is designed to develop Psychiatric clinicians who have a broad base of clinical and theoretical knowledge.
-The Department of Psychiatry and Behavioral Science’s clinical philosophy blends the most current thinking from the biological, psychodynamic and sociological perspectives.
-The Psychiatry Resident is expected to become proficient in applying these perspectives to the treatment and understanding of their patients and to understand current research and developments in the field.
-Under close supervision, the clinical and academic assignments are designed to gradually help the Residents integrate their knowledge and experience.
-The educational process is enriched by an extensive range of clinical and research activities, didactic seminars, grand rounds, clinical conferences and journal clubs.
-While providing a rigorous academic and clinical program, the department fosters a warm sense of community.
-Residents quickly sense the ease with which they can approach staff for advice and support.
-Their involvement in the Department is encouraged and enhanced by weekly Resident lunches and Resident-organized social events.
+The Mount Sinai Beth Israel Psychiatry Residency Program is a four-year program approved by the American Board of Psychiatry and Neurology and accredited by the Accreditation Council on Graduate Medical Education.
+The program is designed to develop psychiatric physicians who have a broad base of clinical and theoretical knowledge in psychiatry.
+The Department of Psychiatry’s clinical philosophy blends the most current thinking from the biological, psychodynamic, and sociological perspectives.
+The psychiatry resident becomes proficient in applying these perspectives to the treatment and understanding of their patients, incorporating current research and developments in the field.
+Under close supervision, the clinical and academic assignments are designed to gradually help the residents integrate their knowledge and experience over the course of the four-year residency.
+The educational experience is enriched by an extensive range of clinical and research activities, didactic seminars, grand rounds, clinical conferences, and journal clubs.
+While providing a rigorous academic and clinical program, the department fosters a strong community among its learners and faculty.
+Residents quickly sense the ease with which they can approach faculty and staff for advice and support.
+Resident involvement in the Department is encouraged through various opportunities to participate in program, department, hospital, and system-level committees.
+The residency experience is enhanced by weekly resident lunches and monthly resident-organized social events.